tpike3/tpike3.github.io/interests.md

         <div class="summary-content">
         <div class="summary-caption">Simulation Accessibility</div>
         <div class="summary-text">
             I am interested in how to create a simulation ecosystem that allows users to rapidly create and customize valid simulations to aid their decision-making.
-Whether a family planning a day trip, a manager trying to determine the impact of resource allocations, or world leaders debating effective international governance. <br><br>
+Whether a family planning a day trip, a manager trying to determine the impact of resource allocations, or world leaders debating effective national and international governance. <br><br>
-            I think the integration of GPTs that can generate agent behavior with multi-agent reinforcement learning with human feedback learning can make this once insurmountable task highly feasible.
+            I think the integration of GPTs that can generate agent behavior combined with multi-agent reinforcement learning and reinforcement human feedback learning makes this once insurmountable task highly feasible.
         </div>
     </div>
 </div>